kremrik/hot-rod-markdown/README.md

     return f"Hello, {name}"
 ```

-and then run
+and then in the same directory run

 ```
 hrm inject-code
 ```

-`hrm` will search the Markdown file for any `INJECT_CODE` annotations and insert the code from the corresponding file directly into the codeblock yielding:
+`hrm` will search the Markdown file for any `INJECT_CODE` annotations and insert the code from the corresponding file directly into the codeblock, yielding:

 ````
 # Title